ibm-cloud-docs/power-iaas/Network-security-group.md

 When you create an NSG in your workspace, you are not required to mandatorily define security rules or add members to the NSG.
 However, after an NSG is created with default settings, you can add rules and members to it later.
 {: shortdesc}

-By default, all inbound network traffic is denied and does not reach any member of the network security group.
+By default, all inbound network traffic is denied and does not reach any member of the {{site.data.keyword.nsg-lc}}.
 To create an NSG with default configuration, complete the following steps:

 1. Open the Power Virtual Server user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.